nmistry096/CloudFS-PHP/doc/source/sdk/CloudFS/RESTAdapter.rst

         :type $shareKey: string
         :param $shareKey: The supplied share key.
         :type $path: string
-        :param $path: The path to any folder inside the share
+        :param $path: The path to any folder inside the share.
-        :returns: An array of items for the share key.
+        :returns: The json response containing the items for the share.

     .. php:method:: receiveShare($shareKey, $path, $exists = Exists::OVERWRITE)